sobhan-oliaei/3d-activity-time-tracking-group-app/server/README.md

 ## before anything
 > [!NOTE]
-> Be careful that after running the command `run build` in "worldreact" folder by copying the files of the "build" folder to the "build" folder inside the "server" folder. then by running the command `node index.js` in the "server" folder ,the "React" project Runs too
+> after running the command `run build` in "worldreact" folder by copying the files of the "build" folder to the "build" folder inside the "server" folder. then by running the command `node index.js` in the "server" folder ,the "React" project Runs too
 # Getting Started with express js in nodejs

 This project was bootstrapped with [express](https://github.com/expressjs/express/).